mystronics/undermod/Readme.md

 ---

 Welcome!
 This mod is closed-source for now.
-We kindly ask users and modders to respect these terms by not copying or redistributing it without permission yet (check [license](https://github.com/mystronics/undermod/tree/main?tab=License-1-ov-file) for details). **Do feel free to include it in your modpack as long as you give proper credit!**
+We kindly ask users and modders to respect these terms by not copying or redistributing it without permission yet (check [license](https://github.com/mystronics/undermod/tree/main?tab=License-1-ov-file) for details). **Do feel free to include it in your modpack, just please give proper credit!**

 In the future, we may consider open-sourcing parts of the code, such as the Minecraft mod of even the entire procedural generation engine — but no guarantees are being made at this time.
 If you’re interested in this possibility, please reach out rather than attempting to modify or redistribute Undermod independently.